itsmylifestyle/Astana-Hub-Apple-Developer/README.md

 > Go to the "moduleTwoMidLevel" -> "main.swift"

 ### 1. Odd and Even
-Description: Determines whether a given number is odd or even.
+Description: Determines whether a given number is odd or even.<br>
 Usage: Enter a number, and the program will output whether it's odd or even.

 ### 2. Palindrome
-Description: Checks if a given string is a palindrome or not.
+Description: Checks if a given string is a palindrome or not.<br>
 Usage: Input a string, and the program will indicate if it's a palindrome or not.

 ### 3. Prime
-Description: Determines whether a given number is a prime number or not.
+Description: Determines whether a given number is a prime number or not.<br>
 Usage: Input a number, and the program will determine if it's prime or not.

 ### 4. Date
-Description: Validates if a given string represents a correct date in the format "dd.MM.yyyy".
+Description: Validates if a given string represents a correct date in the format "dd.MM.yyyy".<br>
 Usage: Enter a date in the specified format, and the program will validate its correctness.

 ### 5. Perfect Numbers
-Description: Finds and prints all perfect numbers within the range of 1 to 1000.
+Description: Finds and prints all perfect numbers within the range of 1 to 1000.<br>
 Usage: Run the program to find perfect numbers within the specified range.

 ### 6. Fibonacci
-Description: Determines whether a given number is a Fibonacci number or not.
+Description: Determines whether a given number is a Fibonacci number or not.<br>
 Usage: Enter a number, and the program will determine if it's a Fibonacci number.

 ### 7. User Number Prime Check
-Description: Checks if a user-provided number is a perfect number or not.
+Description: Checks if a user-provided number is a perfect number or not.<br>
 Usage: Input a number, and the program will determine if it's a perfect number or not.

 ### 8. Season Identification
-Description: Identifies the season based on the provided month and day.
+Description: Identifies the season based on the provided month and day.<br>
 Usage: Input a month and day in "MM.dd" format, and the program will identify the corresponding season.

 Each code snippet is designed to be executed independently.
 Instructions are provided within each snippet for user input and execution.
 Explore each task to understand its functionality and utilize it as needed.